IceT-M/TechDay/README.md

 # TechDay

-Labs used in Tech Day workshops
+This repo contains labs with examples and instructions to be used in Tech Day workshops.